alejandrozf/ominicontacto/deploy/certs/README.md

 ----------------------------------
 In this folder copy your trusted certificate and key pair, to use them for Omnileads services.
+The files must be in .pem format